Paper Prototyping: The Complete Guide to Low-Fidelity UX Design in 2026

 Open UXPin and drag pre-built, code-backed components from libraries like MUI, shadcn/ui, or Bootstrap onto the canvas.
 Because these are real React components, your prototype functions like the final product — with working inputs, states, and interactions.

 Forge accepts image uploads as input.
-Photograph your paper prototype, upload it to Forge, and the AI will generate a component-based layout that matches your sketch — using your production design system’s actual components.
-From there, refine it conversationally and export production-ready JSX.
+Photograph your paper prototype, upload it to Forge, and the AI generates a component-based layout that matches your sketch — using your production design system’s actual React components.
+From there, refine it conversationally (“move the navigation to the left,” “add a search bar in the header”) and export production-ready JSX.

-Either path eliminates the manual translation work that traditionally slows the transition from paper to digital.
+Either path eliminates the tedious manual translation work that traditionally slows the transition from paper to digital.
+Teams using Merge and Forge report 8.6x faster design-to-prototype cycles compared to vector-based tools.
 Sign up for a free trial and try both approaches.

 Frequently Asked Questions